This is a quick, light chicken dish featuring an easy pan sauce made with dark rum, honey, spices, fresh pear, and scallions.

 - Salt and freshly ground black pepper

-- 1 medium red bell pepper, seeded and cut into 1/2-inch cubes
+- 1 red bell pepper, cored, seeded and cubed

 - 1-1/2 tablespoons honey